 Athletes who do not have a positive test as evidence of their individual doping might have a legal case for compensation if a country-level ban prevented their participation.

 Moreover, disqualification would open up challenging questions around where to draw the line in other contexts.
 As doping mainly occurs during training periods, any country that is not sufficiently testing its athletes during the full four years between Olympic events has arguably opened the door to cheating.
 So becoming compliant in the months before the Games hardly suggests a long-term commitment to anti-doping.

-It is difficult for developing countries to meet expectations of globalized anti-doping when resources are much scarcer.
 And would the Rio Games be of the same quality without the best athletes from all countries competing?
 Any disqualification would be a regression to the early 1980s, when political boycotts meant gold medal winners could not claim to be the best in their sport.